Trade Stock Indices

 Indices Trading Money Management

-The example explained and illustrated below shows the difference between risking a small percentage of your capital compared to risking a higher percentage.
+The example explained below shows the difference between risking a small percentage of your capital compared to risking a higher percent.
 Good investment principles requires you as an investor not to risk more than 2% of your total account equity.

 2% and 10% Risk Per Trade Strategy in Indices Trading Money Management